potassco/clinguin/examples/angular/sudoku_advanced/README.md

 - **Backend**:   `ExplanationBackend`
 - **Frontend**:   `AngularFrontend`

-An advanced version of the sudoku where all values are listed as possibilities but when an invalid one is chosen, the explanation is highlighted
+An advanced version of the sudoku where all values are listed as possibilities but when an invalid one is chosen, the explanation is highlighted.

+Notice that the instances uses choices on predicate `initial/3`.
+This way they can be used as assumptions and be included in the `_clinguin_muc` predicate by the `ExplanationBackend`.
+The option `--assumption-signature initial,3` adds all these atoms as true assumptions.

 ### Usage